Voytech-G/javascript-example-projects/README.md

 # javascript-example-projects
-This repository holds a few example projects created with Javascript - Notes, Survey, Library, Quiz Game, Form Validation, Memory Game
+This repository holds a few example projects created with Javascript:
+- Notes To Do App with use of Localstorage methods,
+- Survey,
+- Library,
+- Quiz Game,
+- Form Validation,
+- Memory Game